Killer Whale Grave Totem

 Fort Wrangel Courtyard

-Around 1890, the Killer Whale Grave Totem was removed from its position at the north end of Ḵaachx̱ana.áakʼw and placed in a central, prominent location in the courtyard square of Fort Wrangel.
+Around 1890, the Killer Whale Grave Totem (without its dorsal fin) was moved to the center of Fort Wrangel’s public square.
 This location was deeply culturally and socially significant for the town of Fort Wrangel.
 The courtyard square was a common gathering place, featured a flagpole with the American flag, and was positioned in front of one of Alaska’s only federal courthouses.

 It’s not clear who moved the Killer Whale Grave Totem or their intentions.
 It began as a grave marker, but when it moved into Fort Wrangel, it left behind the burial house.
 Deprived of its original context, the carving became a piece of art in the public square.
 Unlike a tall totem pole featuring multiple symbols and stories, the Killer Whale Grave Totem was conceptually simpler for outsiders to grasp.
 Fort Wrangel’s embrace of this piece of art suggests the fledgling community’s recognition of the legacy and contributions of its Tlingit neighbors.